borntofrappe/fullstack-d3/README.md

 const pathGenerator = d3.geoPath(projection);
 ```

-It then receives a geoJSON object to produce the necessary syntax for the `d` attribute of `<path>` elements.
+It then receives a GeoJSON object to produce the necessary syntax for the `d` attribute of `<path>` elements.
 One of these objects, for instance, is the object of type `'Sphere'` introduced earlier.

 ```js
 console.log(pathGenerator(sphere)); // M ....